Barbara A. Adams

-Joan M. Sinagra Memorial Scholarship
+Anthony V. and Joan M. Sinagra Memorial Scholarship

 Joan M. Sinagra left a legacy of accomplishment and a remarkable record of personal involvement.
 Joan was a trustede aide to several lawmakers.
 She was the administrative assistant to State Senator William Larkin and Ulster County representative for Senator Jay Rolison and Assemblyman H. Clark Bell.
 This scholarship in her memory was created by her husband, Anthony, and family and friends.
 It is awarded to a student who exemplifies Joan's interest in and commitment to government and politics and who demonstrates leadership ability.
 Preference will be given to a student who demonstrates financial need and who has a history of community service.

 The Joseph and Rita Sinagra Memorial Nursing Scholarship was established by their son, Phil Sinagra, as a special way to commemorate his parents.
 Ulster County Community College Nursing students who are pursuing a career in the care of the aged will be considered for this award.

 Skidmore Ulster County Scouting Award

 The Ulster County Scouting Awards have been established by former Foundation Board member Frank Skidmore.
 The recipients, one male and one female, may be either returning or transferring students.
 Involvement in Scouting is a preference for this award.